Wagga wanderings: Where to eat, drink and explore

 There are plenty of excellent sporting facilities around.
 If you feel like doing laps, head to the Oasis Regional Aquatic Centre.
 Hackers have two golf courses to choose from.
 Racing fans won’t want to miss the two-day Wagga Wagga Gold Cup, kicking off with the Town Plate.

-Other festivals include cycling and craft beer event, Gears and Beers, the Gumi Festival – when the Murrumbidgee River sees inflatable home-made devices sail downstream in the quest for aquatic glory – and Fusion, a multicultural outdoor live music festival.
+Other festivals include cycling and craft beer event, Gears and Beers, and Fusion, a multicultural outdoor live music festival.
 There’s also a new children’s festival in the September school holidays called Spring Jam.

 There’s lots of wide-open space to be enjoyed, including the 42-kilometre Wiradjuri Walking Track, winding through parklands and along riverbanks.
 Keep an eye out for wildlife through Silvalite Reserve and Pomingalarna Park.
 Collins Park and the Wagga Botanic Gardens, Zoo and Aviary are family favourites.